efcs/elib/README.md

 PP
 : A library that provides macros for working with the preprocessor

-Ranges
-: An implementation of the current std::range proposal as well as algorithm adapters to work on ranges.

 Web
 : C++ Socket, HTTP parsing and other Web/Network utilities. stripped from a class project
   (No Windows Support)

+#### Experimental

+Ranges
+: An implementation of the current std::range proposal as well as algorithm adapters to work on ranges.

 ## Building